 To request copies of agendas, meeting materials, minutes and minutes prior to 2012 please email Jennifer Tipton or contact by phone at 828-419-9300, ext.
 373.

+The Board of Aldermen appoint membership.
+When a vacancy occurs members move forward from the alternate seats and new membership is appointed to the alternate seats.
 The Zoning Board of Adjustment (ZBA) consists of 5 members each serving a 3-year term and 3 alternate members without expiring terms:

 - Cheryl Milton, Chair

 Term Expires: July 2021